masumeazee/PySmellDetection/README.md

 __ the results are the separated methods and classes in text known as document.
 Text files includes the seperated document of project like Apache Ant and Apache Ivy in java version 8.0.

-__ Each Document includes some blocks and the texual analysis and inforamtion retrieval will be implimented on one block set of it.
+__ Each Document includes some blocks and the texual analysis and inforamtion retrieval will be implimented on one set of it.